whage/thesis/quotes_to_add.md

 # pfpl
-he first part, called preservation, says that the steps of evaluation preserve typing; the second, called progress, ensures that well-typed expressions are either values or can be further evaluated.
+The first part, called preservation, says that the steps of evaluation preserve typing; the second, called progress, ensures that well-typed expressions are either values or can be further evaluated.
 Safety is the conjunction of preservation and progress.